-John Gans leads The Rockefeller Foundation’s executive communications and strategic engagement.
-He and his team work with President Rajiv Shah and other Foundation leaders to shape the institution’s messages internally and externally through speeches, articles, reports, and events.
-He manages relationships with leading outlets and institutions and plays a key role in communications with the Foundation’s Board of Trustees.
+John Gans oversees communications for The Rockefeller Foundation.
+He and the digital, media, internal, and strategic communications teams work with President Rajiv Shah and other Foundation leaders to shape the institution’s messages and strengthen its voice.
+Gans manages relationships with leading outlets and institutions and plays a key role in communications with the Foundation’s Board of Trustees.

 Gans has over 20 years of experience helping individuals and institutions tell their stories and achieve their objectives, whether in war, for the bottom line, at the ballot box, in Washington, or in the marketplace of ideas.
 In the wake of the September 11th attacks, Gans was a press liaison at Ground Zero in lower Manhattan, where he helped brief the media on behalf of the Federal Emergency Management Agency (FEMA).
 The experience drove his interest in public service and global affairs, and his understanding of the forces and ideas shaping the 21st century.